yweweler/single-speaker-tts/README.md

 Datasets are loaded using dataset loaders.
 Currently each dataset requires a custom dataset loader to be written.
-Depending on how the loader does its job. the datasets can be stored in nearly any form and file-format.
+Depending on how the loader does its job the datasets can be stored in nearly any form and file-format.
 If you want to use a custom dataset, you currently have to write a custom loading helper.
 A few custom loaders for datasets exist already.